WGBH-MLA/ov-deploy/docs/manual.md

     docker build -t wgbhmla/ov-frontend:$OV_FRONTEND_VERSION --target production ./ov-frontend
     ```

-!!! note "TODO: change build from 'production' to 'deployment'?"
+!!! todo "TODO: change build from 'production' to 'deployment'?"

     This would require a change to Dockerfile in ov-wag repo, but would be less confusing since the image may end up in either Production or Demo environments.